-21 Web Directories That Still Have Value
+21 Web Directories You'll Still Want To Use

 17. Nextdoor

-In just the past few years, Nextdoor has developed from your friendly neighborhood website into a viable business directory.
+In just the past few years, Nextdoor has developed from your friendly neighborhood website into an essential business directory.

-Nextdoor has a highly engaged user base, with 67% of members sharing business recommendations on the site.
+Nextdoor has a highly engaged user base, with over 54 million business recommendations on the site.

-Once you claim your free business listing, you can market to those users with one of NextDoor’s advertising options or with Business Posts, which are completely free.
+Once you claim your free business listing, you can market to those users with one of Nextdoor’s advertising options or with Business Posts, which are completely free.

-These look and feel very similar to Google My Business Posts.
+These look and feel very similar to Google Business Posts.

-But, they come with one major benefit that’s not available with Google My Business – once posted, these appear instantly in the feed of everyone located within 2 miles of your business.
+But, they come with one major benefit that’s not available with a Google Business Profile; once posted, these appear instantly in the feed of everyone located within 2 miles of your business.

-Did we mention NextDoor is in the top 100 websites in the U.S., with over 100 million monthly visitors?
+Did we mention Nextdoor is in the top 200 websites in the U.S., with over 150 million monthly visitors?

-In the iconic words of Larry David, that’s pretty, pretty good.
+In the iconic words of Larry David, that’s pretty, pretty, pretty good.

 18. eLocal

-Unsurprisingly, eLocal is a local business directory.
+eLocal is a local business directory that’s been around since 2007.

 19. DexKnows